-- Look at photos from our largest meeting yet
+- Look at photos from our 2015 meeting in St. Louis.

-- Read a recap of Symposium in our Summer edition of Dateline Federation
+- Read a recap of Symposium 2015 in our Summer edition of Dateline Federation.

-- Learn about our 2014 Symposium award recipients
+- Learn about our 2016 Symposium award recipients.

 “HFA Symposium gave us the chance to discuss topics in depth with knowledgeable speakers and participants with shared experiences.”